 - Evaluators spend up to one and half hours assessing and providing technical advice on each property.
 Properties are evaluated according to the Lake Wise criteria for shore; recreation area; driveway; and structure and septic.
 If all the appropriate shoreland Best Management Practices are in place, then the property earns the Lake Wise Award, otherwise, the Evaluator gives the landowner a copy of recommendations for how to become Lake Wise certified in the future.
 Landowners have up to three years to make the improvements and to be assessed a second time for earning the Lake Wise Award, after which time, a whole new evaluation would need to be done.

 Lake Wise Award Sign

-Lake Wise participants managing their shores with good practices in the four categories of driveway; structures and septic systems; recreation areas; and shorefront will receive the Lake Wise Award and Beautiful Sign.
+Lake Wise participants managing their shores using best management practices in the four categories of driveway, structures and septic, recreation areas, and shorefront will receive the Lake Wise Award.
 This sign can be proudly displayed on model lake friendly properties.